AyaFergany/Netflix-Project/README.md

 # Netflix-Project
 1- Insights for egypt

-- Most watched shows on the  in egypt: Movies
+- Most watched shows on netflix in egypt: Movies
 - the best Month for releasing content IN egypt: June.
 - the highest rating TV show or Movies for egypt: TV-14
 - Number of movies got the "TV-14" rating in egypt: 61